 When you groom your dog, look inside its mouth and ears.
 Check for allergies, rashes, or signs of infection such as redness or inflammation on the skin.

-Tools used to groom your dog
+Tools used for dog grooming

 Dog grooming tools are necessary to keep up with your dog’s grooming needs.
 Arming yourself with the right grooming equipment will help you keep your dog looking great.